-- Reviewed the Western Australian government’s workplace suicide prevention initiative and led the co-design and prototyping of a redesigned program.
+- Reviewed the Western Australian government’s workplace suicide prevention initiative and led early prototyping of a redesigned program.

 - Led the design and execution of Studio Curious, an immersive learning and innovation space at Catholic Education Western Australia to support innovation and professional development across the education system.

 Anne started her career at the Australian Bureau of Statistics where she designed and delivered research products to meet the needs of Western Australian government agencies.
 For ten years she ran Social Fabric, a respected social design consultancy.
 Anne has worked in management, research, and evaluation roles for the City of Stirling, Ruah Community Services, and Curtin University’s Research Centre for Stronger Communities.
 She holds a Postgraduate Diploma in Community Development from Murdoch University and a Bachelor of Arts (First Class Honours) from The University of Western Australia.
 In 2010, she founded Creative Maylands, a citizen-led community development initiative focused on the neighbourhood where she lives.
 Anne was also a member of the advisory group that established Reconciliation WA and a member of the Vincent Reconciliation Group for ten years.
 Through a career spanning the private, government, not-for-profit and university sectors, she has been a trusted thinking partner and collaborator for over fifty organisations.